Want to learn how to write better emails?

 So when you’re sending out emails to people (for requests, or sales contacts, or whatever), don’t just use the same copy over and over again.
 Customize it based on the receiver.
 Take a look at their website to get the gist of what they do and who they are.
 Then write an email that acknowledges that.

-I get far too many emails (I bet you do, too) from people who say things that make it vividly clear they have no idea who I am or what I do.
+I get far too many emails (as do you, I bet) from people who say things that make it vividly clear they have no idea who I am or what I do.
 And you know what?
 I don’t answer those emails.
+Instead, I tell Google that its spam.

 I bet most of the other people they’re sending these emails to don’t answer them, either.
 I bet they get pretty awful response rates.

 I also bet that if they sent out even a third as many emails ‒ but actually checked who they were mailing to and wrote emails that made sense and showed five minutes of research – that they’d get more results.
-Fewer emails, same amount of time … but emails that actually connect with their targets and show that the sender wasn’t just cranking out a template with people’s first names stuffed in.
+Fewer emails, same amount of time.
+But they would be emails that actually connect with their targets and show that the sender wasn’t just cranking out a template with people’s first names stuffed in.
 That’s not too much to ask.

 5. Close strong.